akka/alpakka-kafka/docs/src/main/paradox/testing.md

   scope=test
 }

-By mixin in `TestcontainersKafkaLike` the Kafka Docker container will be started before the first test and shut down after all tests are finished.
+By mixing in `TestcontainersKafkaLike` the Kafka Docker container will be started before the first test and shut down after all tests are finished.

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/SpecBase.scala) { #testkit #testcontainers}